-• Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered. ·
+Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.

-Officer: Simon Stevens Service: Adult Social Care Exercised : Significant management decisions which could have an adverse o r controve ersial impact on the delivery of services or achievement of agreed to argets Risk Management in rela Subject of Decision: I maintenance and specific fire risk (i.e. services affected) Older Pe • Is this a review of a is a review of decision taken on decision?
+Officer: Simon Stevens Service: Adult Social Care : Significant management decisions which ersial impact on the delivery of services or achievement of agreed targets Risk Management in relation to Residential Care Subject of Decision: I maintenance and specific fire risk (i.e. services affected) mitigation works in our Residential Care Homes for Older People Is this a review of a is a review of decision taken on decision?
 If so, what 22/03/20 20 was the date of the original decision?
-Voc. it i will be significant in terms of its effects on Key decision?
-If so have Democratic will be significant in terms of its effects on ities living or working in an area Services been notified? ng two or more electoral divisions in the Services been notified: county a • Decision Taken (specify To continue to undertake essential details, including the per • maintenance and specific fire risk which the decision will be mitigation works in our Residential Care place and when it will b е Homes for Older People in order to (further) reviewed): deliver on previously identified risk mitigation and ensure the safety of residents and staff.
+Key decision?
+If so Yes - it v will be significant in terms of its effects on have Democratic ities living or working in an area Services been notified? ng two or more electoral divisions in the county a Decision Taken (specify • To continue to undertake essential details, including the per which the decision will be maintenance and specific fire risk mitigation works in our Residential Care place and when it will b Homes for Older People in order to (further) reviewed): deliver on previously identified risk (rantiloly rottowody. mitigation and ensure the safety of residents and staff.
 Review process Decision is subject to a minimum of fortnightly review by SMT and CMT in line with national guidance re vulnerable groups and social distancing from HM Government.
-Reasons for the Decision Despite the Coronavirus outbreak and (specify all reasons for taking the the requirements for people to work from decisions including where home where possible and manage necessary reference to Council contact with other individuals through policy and anticipated impact of social distancing it is necessary for the decision) Where the decision is su hiect to previously identified fire risk mitigation • works to be completed so that residents statutory guidance please state how this has been taken into l and statt are supported to operate in a and staff are supported to operate in a safe environment.
+Reasons for the Decision Despite the Coronavirus outbreak and (specify all reasons for ta aking the the requirements for people to work from decisions including wher home where possible and manage necessary reference to Council contact with other individuals through policy and anticipated impact of social distancing it is necessary for the decision) Where the decision is subject to previously identified fire risk mitigation works to be completed so that residents statutory guidance please state and staff are supported to operate in a how this has been taken safe environment. consideration.